 "People's palates are getting re-educated," Weld said.
 "But we are still fighting the battle with people being branded and thinking superior products are the ones that are the most marketed."

 The movement toward batch distilling is in part a throwback to early America, when farmers, hampered by slow transportation and poor roads, could only get some grain and corn to market by turning it to alcohol.
 But thanks to evolving mores and prohibition, small-batch distilling faded away.
-Other than a handful of moonshiners practicing their secret science in the woods and hills, the field was dominated by massive beverage companies.

 But over the past six years, said Bill Owens, founder of the American Distilling Institute in Hayward, Calif., there has been explosive growth in the number of craft distillers, from 60 when he started trying to map every operation in the country to 160 today.